bobross419/resume/README.md

 - Functioned as lead engineer overseeing two mesos-marathon clusters.
 - Served as lead engineer overseeing multiple python based internal application stacks.
 - Developed ansible playbooks for configuration management and maintenance orchestration.
-- Collaborated with development teams to architect infrastructure spanning on premise vCloud, Docker, and AWS resources.
+- Collaborated with development teams to architect infrastructure spanning on premise vCloud and AWS.
-- Built automation to alleviate alert response overhead via Jenkinsfile pipelines.
-- Created in depth application stack run books enabling operations personel to quickly understand and respond to issues.
-- Began implementation of SRE concepts including error budgeting and blameless culture.
+- Automated alert resolution with Jenkins pipelines to reduce MTTR for impacting events.

 #### Rackspace DevOps Engineer - Jun 2014 – Sept 2016
 - Supported clients using modern technologies and methodologies.
 - Managed multiple client environments leveraging Chef or AWS for configuration management and autoscaling.
 - Utilized Rackspace and AWS APIs to manage client environments.
-- Implemented rspec unit testing to fascilitate test driven development and CI/CD processes via Jenkins.
+- Implemented rspec unit testing and CI/CD processes for Chef cookbooks.

 #### Rackspace Linux Systems Administrator - Oct 2012 - Jun 2014
-- Expanded the existing maintenance framework to provide additional details for various upgrade/replacement processes.
+- Expanded the existing maintenance framework to provide repeatable processes for common tasks.
 - Trained junior admins in various aspects of systems administration.
 - Worked with customers to architect robust hybrid environments.